 - Evaluating students progress on a regular basis relative to the student's goals and Barry University's requirements, including verification of degree completion

-- Academic advisors are in all ACE locations.
+- Academic advisors are in all PACE locations.
 For continuity, it is important that the student retain the same advisor throughout the program.

 While Barry University provides academic advising, the responsibility for planning individual programs rests with the students.
-Students are expected to become familiar with the requirements of the University, the School of Adult and Continuing Education, and their major disciplines
+Students are expected to become familiar with the requirements of the University, the School of Professional And Career Education, and their major disciplines